 Quantity, description, price and authorization for expenditure should all be documented In larger companies, the person preparing the purchase order and the person authorizing it are different people.
 It is advised that the owner alone should authorize all expenditures to prevent spending company money for personal use.
 The levels of approval required are determined by how much impact the decision could have on the company’s profitability.
 The more money at risk, the more care should be taken that the right decision is being made.
 Payback analysis and discounted cash flow analysis, measure how fast the business will recover the investment in the form of profits earned from the assets being acquired.

-Save all bills and documents for at least two years, but recommended is too keep the forever.
+Save all bills and documents for at least two years, but recommended is too keep them forever.
 Documenting disbursement and revenue procedures protect against unintended loss.
 To be sure a company is profitable, the revenue and cost of every transaction must be measured.
 Some costs are incurred solely for the purpose of earning revenue, and are therefore easy to measure and document.
 Overhead, or period charges, such as rent, power, insurance and even salaries are more difficult to work with.
-Protecting your business from fraud is time-consuming and requires in-depth thought about the way your operation is structured.
-However, as more revelations of accounting fraud practices come to light, it’s obvious that the time it takes to put even the most basic safeguards in place is time well spent.

 Signs of Accounting Fraud